Office of the Dean

 |Associate Dean for Academic Affairs

-Micki M. Caskey, PhD, associate dean of the Graduate School of Education and a professor in the Department of Curriculum and Instruction.
+Micki M. Caskey is the associate dean of the Graduate School of Education and a professor in the Department of Curriculum and Instruction.
 She draws on more than 20 years of teaching inner-city adolescents in middle and high schools.
 Her areas of specialization include middle grades education, content area literacy, action research, strategic instruction, and teacher education.

 |Dr. Randy Hitz